 During the 1894-1895 winter season, 389 Beacon was the home of attorney William Allen Hayes and his wife, Margaret (Luquer) Hayes.
 They had married in August of 1894 and 389 Beacon probably was their first home together.
 By the next season, they had moved to 155 Bay State Road.

 By the 1895-1896 winter season, 389 Beacon was the home of Eunice F. (Rand) Clarke, widow or former wife of Charles Clarke, and her adopted daughter, Caroline Gardner Clarke.
 They previously had lived at 34 Newbury.
 They continued to live at 389 Beacon during the 1896-1897 season.
 By the 1897-1898 season, Eunice Clarke (and probably Caroline Gardner Clarke) had moved to Trinity Court (southeast corner of Dartmouth and Stuart).
-Caroline Clarke married at about this time to Dr. James Washington Bartlett, a dental surgeon; after their marriage, they lived at Trinity Court.
+In September of 1899, Caroline Clarke married Dr. James Washington Bartlett, a dentist.
+He previously had lived and maintained his offices at Haddon Hall at 282 Berkeley, and before that at 2 Commonwealth.
+After their marriage, they lived at Trinity Court.

 Caroline Gardner Clarke was a concert singer and music teacher, who maintained her studio at 407 Marlborough.
 After her marriage to James Bartlett, she continued her career and, in 1904, opened a music school, Sunny Hill, in Warner, New Hampshire, where she and her husband maintained their summer home.
 James Bartlett died in March of 1910.
 She resumed her singing career and was in London for a concert tour in 1914 when World War I broke out.
 She volunteered for the war effort and worked raising funds and collecting medical supplies for the troops.
 She dressed in a nun’s habit of deep purple and called herself “Sister Beatrice” so as to be immediately recognizable in the war zone and not trade on the name she’d made well-known as a performer.
 In 1915, she was accused of being a German spy, and later also accused of misappropriating funds.
 She spent the rest of her life seeking to clear her name.